Stair Lifts & Medicare

 Does Medicare Cover Stair Lifts?

-“Does medicare pay for stair lifts?”
+“Does medicare pay for stair lifts?” or "Can I get a free stair lift with medicare?"

 This is the question that many people ask first.
 Unfortunately, Medicare does not cover the cost of stair lifts.
 Why?
 According to Accessible Home Cleveland, a stair lift isn’t considered to be “durable medical equipment” by Medicare.
 They consider it a “home modification” (which isn’t covered by their guidelines).
 Although many people tend to disagree with this classification, this is Medicare’s current standing on the issue.
 But don’t worry… There’s plenty of other funding opportunities ahead.